Multiple zeta values, WZ-pairs and infinite sums computations: Preliminaries

-~\\ Now we give examples that are immediate to our application: consider the function it's analytic near $(a,b,c,d)=(0,0,0,0)$, we wish to find its power series expansion, there seems no simple general formula for them, but we can make a qualitative statement: coefficient of $a^ib^jc^kd^l$ is a CMZV of level 1 with weight $i+j+k+l+2$, this following from \ref{pochhammerexpansion}, using \ref{bellpoly}, the summand of each series can be expressed in terms of $H_n^{(r)}$ only.
+Consider the function of $(a,b,c,d)$ it's analytic near $(a,b,c,d)=(0,0,0,0)$, we wish to find its power series expansion, there seems no simple general formula for them, but we can make a qualitative statement: coefficient of $a^ib^jc^kd^l$ is a CMZV of level 1 with weight $i+j+k+l+2$, this follows from equation (\ref{pochhammerexpansion}).
+Using \ref{bellpoly}, the summand of each series can be expressed in terms of $H_n^{(r)}$ only.
 For example, coefficient of $ac^2d$ above is